opentelekomcloud-infra/typesense-peer-resolver/README.md

+🚨🚨🚨**Repository Archived** 📦

+This repository has been archived and is no longer maintained.
+It has been replaced by [Typesense Kubernetes Operator](https://github.com/akyriako/typesense-operator), which will receive all future updates and improvements.
+Please stop using this repository and refer to the new one.
+Thank you!

 # Typesense Peer Resolver for Kubernetes

 A sidecar container for Typesense that automatically reset the nodes peer value for HA Typesense clusters in Kubernetes by identifying the new endpoints of the headless service.